hoanhan101/gray/_drafts/2020-10-08-competing-against-luck.md

 function could be to hire childcare because of your busy schedule, the emotional dimensions then depend on who will you trust with your children.

-**Job insights are more like stories and statistics.**

-One helpful way to grasp a job is to go through this list of questions:
+**Job insights are more like stories and statistics.** One helpful way to grasp a job function is to go through this list of questions:
 - What progress is the person trying to achieve?
 What are the functional, social, emotional dimensions?
 - What are the circumstances?
 Who, when, where, while doing what?
 - What obstacles are getting in the way?